hoangtnm/docs/docs/macOS_gnome.md

 One important thing to make Ubuntu look like macOS most is the Dock.
 There are two ways to accomplish this one:

-- `Plank Dock`, which replicate macOS experience most such as `magnification`.
+- `Plank Dock`, which replicates macOS experience most such as `magnification`.
 - `Dash to Dock`, which is a GNOME extension.

 > `magnification`: magnify icons when you move the pointer over them.